-The Flemish and Dutch Primitives and Italianizers between 1400 and 1600!
-Rubens and Van Dyck and their schools.
+The Flemish and Dutch Primitives and Italianizers between 1400 and 1600 Rubens and Van Dyck and their schools.
 The course is analytical as well as historical.

-332. DUTCH PAINTING

-The Dutch Renaissance (1600-1700) and the moden Dutch painters.
+332. Dutch Painting Three hours The Dutch Renaissance (1600-1700) and the moden Dutch painters.